Rancho2002/collegecatalyst/contribution.md

 # How to Contribute?

-👉All the modifications have to be done inside the <a href="/developed">developed</a> directory.
+👉All the modifications have to be done inside the <a href="/developed">developed</a> directory.<br>
-👉Create a local fork of this repo
+👉Create a local fork of this repo<br>
-👉Run Apache and MySql server
+👉Run Apache and MySql server <br>
-👉Import the the <a href="/developed/collegecatalyst.sql">collegecatalyst.sql</a> from developed directory in your local database
+👉Import the the <a href="/developed/collegecatalyst.sql">collegecatalyst.sql</a> from developed directory in your local database<br>
-👉Now you can modify the website as your wish and create a PR 👉And its done, you made your first successful PR. 🎉
+👉Now you can modify the website as your wish and create a PR<br>
+👉And its done, you made your first successful PR. 🎉<br>